The house where Richard Speck murdered eight student nurses

 After murdering the nurses, Speck walked three miles back to his room.

-The Shipyard Inn was closed in October of 1969 after its liquor license was revoked by Mayor Richard Daley.
+The Shipyard Inn closed in October 1969 after its liquor license was revoked by Mayor Richard Daley.
 The decision came after officials learned that the real owner of the establishment wasn't listed on the license.

 Later, it became a restaurant called the Golden Shell.